daleydev/worktimeweb/README.md

 This app use firebase as backend.
+Import your firestore config to App.js to get start.

 ## How to start